MicrosoftDocs/VBA-Docs/api/Visio.Viewer.Load.md

 ## Example

-The following code loads a drawing named "Shapes.vsd" from the local drive into Visio Viewer and returns whether the load was successful.
+The following code loads a drawing named Shapes.vsd from the local drive into Visio Viewer and returns whether the load was successful.

 ```vb
 vsoViewer.Load "C:\Users\User\Shapes.vsd"